agiliq/essential-python-tools/source/deployment/example_of_django_deployment.rst

     (env-name) $ gunicorn --daemon --workers 3 --bind  unix:/home/django-polls-rest/polls_rest.sock polls_rest.wsgi

-The :code:`/home/django-polls-rest/polls_rest.sock` file is a unix-socket file will be created automatically.
+The :code:`/home/django-polls-rest/polls_rest.sock` file is a unix-socket file which will be created automatically.
-And this file will enable Gunicorn and Nginx to communicate to each other.
+And this file will enable Gunicorn and Nginx to communicate with each other.

 Now Restart Nginx for changes to take effect.